-The Parent-Child Mother Goose Program begins Thursday September 15th from 10-11am, and continues each Thursday morning.
+Our Babes in Book Land Program begins Thursday Oct.
+20th from 10:15 - 11am, and continues each Thursday morning.

 NEW Evening Hours - The library is now open until 8pm on Thursday evenings.